How to Use Sentence Patterning Charts with ELLs – 3 Free Downloads

 4. Split students up into groups.

 5. Students discuss what sentence they’d like to make and put the flashcards onto the sentence chart.
+Words can easily be replaced or reorganized to make new sentences or you can have them make multiple sentences at a time on the chart.

 8. For essays, you can provide them with a “Paragraph Frame” or “Essay Frame” where they can plug in the sentences they’ve created and fill in a few blanks for the topic sentence/paragraph and concluding sentence/paragraph.